TUM-FAF/WP/lab#1/lab#1.md

 By default you have one branch - master.
 I'll review only work from that branch.

-Initialy master branch should have two files: .gitignore and README.md.
+Initially master branch should have two files: .gitignore and README.md.
-* I recomend to copy .gitignore file from [WP Labs master branch](https://github.com/TUM-FAF/WP).
+* I recommend to copy .gitignore file from [WP Labs master branch](https://github.com/TUM-FAF/WP).
 Add additional rules in order not to submit unnecessary files to repository.
 * README.md (can be any other flavoured by GitHub extension) should contain at least the name of course and your name.

 Later you'll have one folder per laboratory work.
 Use **lab#X** format (where X is laboratory work number).
 More about this you can find on [Submission Process page](https://github.com/TUM-FAF/WP/wiki/Submission-Process).

 Before submission you can use other branches to work on your projects.
 You can use other branches in order to require help from me or other classmates.

-#### Programming Style Guidlines (PSG)
+#### Programming Style Guidelines (PSG)
 It is a good practice to have a PSG.
 And a good solution is to take and use one available PSG.
 For example:
 * [Google C++ Style Guide](http://google-styleguide.googlecode.com/svn/trunk/cppguide.xml)